rubygurlexe/Dataset-Narkotika_157_198/README.md

    - Description: Provides a comprehensive look at [provide a high-level summary of data it covers, e.g., "general statistics on global population trends"].
    - Potential Use Cases: Statistical analysis, trend forecasting, and educational references.

-2. **Narkotika Dataset**
+2. **Narkotika Dataset - Court Cases**
    - Filename: `Narkotika.zip`
-   - Description: Contains specific data focused on [a brief description of the content within the Narkotika dataset, e.g., "patterns and statistics regarding narcotic use and prevention methods"].
+   - Description: Contains data on narcotics-related court cases from the Makassar District Court, covering case details, sentencing patterns, and judicial decisions.
+This dataset is ideal for understanding judicial outcomes and trends in narcotics cases, offering valuable insights for criminology, policy analysis, and public health studies.
-   - Potential Use Cases: Research on social issues, data-driven policy recommendations, and in-depth analytics for public health studies.
+   - Potential Use Cases: Legal and criminology research, policy analysis, public health studies, and sociological investigations.

 ## Getting Started